The beautiful Silver Circle of Iceland in a modified Super Jeep

 Deildartunguhver hot spring

-There is so much steam here that you can sometimes get lost in the steam.
-I love the colourful rocks in the hot spring; they are green and red and black.
+I love the colourful rocks in the hot spring; they are green, red, and black.
 I always wait for the steam to go down a little so I can get a photo of the rocks.

 Hraunfossar

 Our next stop was by Hraunfossar and Barnafoss waterfalls.
-Hraunfossar or Lava Falls are in the top 5 places on the list of my favourite waterfalls in Iceland.
+Hraunfossar or Lava Falls are in the top 5 places on the list of my favourite waterfalls in Iceland

-They are almost 1 km wide and consist of countless springs of clear subterranean water, which wells up from underneath the edge of the lava field Hallmundarhraun and runs in falls and rapids into the glacial river Hvítá in Borgarfjörður, which originates is in Eiríksjökull glacier.
+They are almost 1 km wide and consist of countless springs of clear subterranean water, which wells up from underneath the edge of the lava field Hallmundarhraun and runs in falls and rapids into the glacial river Hvítá in Borgarfjörður, which originates in Eiríksjökull glacier.

 Hraunfossar

 I have heard that these waterfalls are one of their kind in the world, so apart from their breathtaking beauty, they also seem to be a natural phenomenon.
-And there are so many ways to photograph them, like my photo above which shows a different angle of Hraunfossar than my photo below, which is shot from the more traditional angle.
+And there are so many ways to photograph them, like my photo above, which shows a different angle of Hraunfossar than my photo below, which is shot from the more traditional angle.

-I remember back when I was a little girl travelling with my parents that we went down to the river and sat right next to the beautiful falls, but on the opposite side of the river.
+I remember back when I was a little girl, travelling with my parents, that we went down to the river and sat right next to the beautiful falls, but on the opposite side of the river.

-Nowadays that path and many more paths have been fenced off to protect nature.
+Nowadays, that path and many more paths have been fenced off to protect nature.

 There is another waterfall almost next to Hraunfossar, called Barnafoss or Children's Fall, as a great tragedy happened here when two boys drowned in the waterfall as they were crossing the river on the stone arch.
 When their mother found out what had happened, she had the stone arch destroyed.